TN 234 (09-24)

 1. SSI claimant receives a tax refund equal to or greater than the tax credit before January 1, 2010

-Mr. Smith purchased his first home for $64,000 in December 2008.
-He alleges qualifying for a $6,400 first-time homebuyer tax credit that he claimed on his Federal tax return.
-He filed his return with IRS in April 2009.
-During his SSI redetermination, Mr. Smith stated that he received a Federal tax refund in June 2009 for $7,000.
-He presented his settlement statement that verified the purchase price of the home as $64,000.
-Based on these facts, Mr. Smith is ineligible for SSI in June 2009 because the $6,400 tax credit he received in that month counts as unearned income.
-We consider the additional $600 refund he received to be a refund of taxes already paid; the additional $600 is not income for SSI purposes.
+Rodney Smith purchased their first home for $64,000 in December 2008.
+Rodney alleges qualifying for a $6,400 first-time homebuyer tax credit that they claimed on their federal tax return.
+Rodney filed their return with IRS in April 2009.
+During Rodney's SSI redetermination, they stated that they received a federal tax refund in June 2009 for $7,000.
+Rodney presented their settlement statement that verified the purchase price of the home as $64,000.
+Based on these facts, Rodney is ineligible for SSI in June 2009 because the $6,400 tax credit they received in that month counts as unearned income.
+We consider the additional $600 refund Rodney received to be a refund of taxes already paid; the additional $600 is not income for SSI purposes.

 2. SSI claimant receives a tax refund that is less than the value of the tax credit before January 1, 2010

-Mr. Jones, an SSI claimant with an ineligible spouse, alleges during his redetermination interview that he received a Federal tax refund of $2,000 in February 2009.
-He filed a joint Federal tax return in January 2009 and claimed the first-time homebuyer tax credit of $8,000.
-He presented a copy of his settlement statement that verified the home’s purchase price as $90,000.
-Since Mr. and Mrs. Jones' tax liability was less than the full tax credit due, they received a refund of $2,000.
-Mr. Jones is ineligible for SSI in February, since we consider one-half of the refund ($1,000) as unearned income.
-The other half of the refund ($1,000) is Mrs. Jones' unearned income in February 2009.
+Coral Jones, an SSI claimant with an ineligible spouse, alleges during their redetermination interview that they received a federal tax refund of $2,000 in February 2009.
+Coral filed a joint Federal tax return in January 2009 and claimed the first-time homebuyer tax credit of $8,000.
+Coral presented a copy of their settlement statement that verified the home’s purchase price as $90,000.
+Since The couple's tax liability was less than the full tax credit due, they received a refund of $2,000.
+Coral is ineligible for SSI in February, since we consider one-half of the refund ($1,000) as unearned income.
+The other half of the refund ($1,000) is Coral's unearned income in February 2009.

 3. SSI couple receives the tax credit as deemed first-time homebuyers after January 1, 2010

-John and Alice Johnson, an SSI couple, lived in their home for 25 years.
+An SSI couple lived in their home for 25 years.
 They sold their home for $30,000 in January 2010 and purchased a new home for $68,000 in the same month.
-They filed a joint Federal tax return in January 2010 to claim the $6,500 deemed first-time homebuyer tax credit.
-Mr. and Mrs. Johnson had zero tax liability.
+They filed a joint federal tax return in January 2010 to claim the $6,500 deemed first-time homebuyer tax credit.
+The couple had zero tax liability.
 The $6,500 tax credit they received in May 2010 is not countable income for SSI purposes.
 They retained the $6,500 until they spent it to make repairs to their home in August 2010.
 The retained amount is not a countable resource during this period, and they continued to be eligible for SSI.

 M. References